hoodaajay99/linux-kernel-device-drivers/docs/36-Network-Drivers/14-Packet-Transmission/Packet-Transmission.md

 - Transmission Timeouts can happen in the system, and cause `transmission lockups`
 - Networking system identifies and handles Timeouts.
 - Driver has to only set the `watchdog_timeo`

+> `skb` holding the packet data should be freed after successful transmission by calling `dev_kfree_skb`.
+It should also be freed in case of packet drop due to any error conditions.